 - If possible, stay away from others, especially people who are at higher risk for getting very sick from COVID-19

-- Even with a negative test, stay home for the full 14 days.
-Symptoms and a positive test could occur on day 13.
+- Even with a negative test, stay home for the full 10 days.

 If there is a possibility of exposure to COVID-19 please err on the side of caution.
 We need your help to keep COVID-19 out of the school!

 If you think or know you had COVID-19, and had symptoms you can be around others after:

 - 10 days since symptoms first appeared and